microtrain/bootcamp/13-Express/02-Express.md

 ## Exercise - Express Basics

 In this exercise we will make a few basic changes to familiarize ourselves with the basics of ExpressJS.
 If something breaks don't worry; our last commit created a rollback point.
 At the end of this exercise we will stash out changes and roll back to our last commit.
-From Atom open *mean.example.com/routes/index.js* and change the following
+From the VSC explorer open *mean.example.com/routes/index.js* and change the following

 ```js
 //change